Byron1z/post-install-config-B1z/README.md

   Admin Panel -> Manage -> Help Topics, Add New Help Topics

   ● Business Critical Outage -> Report a problem

   ● Personal Computer Issues -> Report a problem

   ● Equipment Request -> General Inquiry

   ● Password Reset -> General Inquiry

   ● Other

   Help topics are categories to help users categorize their tickets.

-In the 1st example below we have made a help topic for "Business Critical Outage" this can be if customers cannot access mobile banking.
+  In the 1st example below, we have made a help topic for "Business Critical Outage," which can occur if customers cannot access mobile banking.
 </p>
 <p>
   <img src="https://i.imgur.com/JDaXQYz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>